sushrutaproject2/website/_posts/2026-04-14-Notes-on-Gayadasas-Nyayacandrika.md

 ## Surviving portions of the Nyāyacandrikā

-Very little of the _Nyāyacandrikā_ survives.
+Very few manuscript witnesses for the _Nyāyacandrikā_ survive.
 Today, we have only the following manuscript fragments:

 ### _Sūtrasthāna_